AAAI-22 Undergraduate Consortium

 - What barriers, if any, have you encountered and/or overcome in your pursuit of AI research?

-- What do you expect to gain from presenting and participating in the UC?
+- What do you hope to gain from participating in the UC and receiving mentorship?

 - What do you think you can contribute to the UC?

 Your specific role and contributions in the AI project: